mathias-mrsn/snowcrash/level06/README.md

 -rwxr-x---  1 flag06 level06  356 Mar  5  2016 level06.php
 ```

-Both of these files have as owner `flag06` and so there can run `getflag`.
+Both of these files have the owner `flag06`, and therefore, they can run `getflag`.

-But `level06` file has special permissions.
+However, the `level06` file has special permissions.

 ```shell
 $ getfacl level06